 Sunset Park to Saint Ferdinand Park (2.3 miles)

 From Sunset Park, the greenway parallels Humes Lane and then turns south along Patterson Road to Mullanphy Road where it passes through Florissant’s 64-acre Saint Ferdinand Park.
 There are pavilions, sand volleyball courts, restrooms, a lake, six ball fields and four playground areas.
-The park is home to the summer concert series “Music under the Stars” held adjacent to the lake in during July and August.

 Saint Ferdinand Park to St. Francois Street (.9 miles)